What Are the Different Types of Dentists & Dental Specialties?

 Endodontics

 The term endodontics comes from the Greek “endo”, which means “inside”, and “odont”, which means “tooth”.
-Endodontists do the study and treatment of the dental pulp.
+Endodontists study and treat the dental pulp.
 They perform procedures like:

 The training period is 3 years or 4500 hours.